-WA.D.2 Meter water use and develop water balance by end-use
+WA.D.2 Estimate annual water use and develop water balance by end-use

-When renovating a building for net zero water, the building should be metered as a whole to measure total water use.
-Water-intensive applications and alternative water systems should be sub-metered.
-Metered data can be used to estimate a water balance, which compares the building's total water consumption to equipment water use.
+When designing a net zero water building, estimate the annual water use and develop a water balance that compares the building's total water consumption to equipment water use.
 The comparison provides the breakout of water consumption by end-use.
-A water balance uncovers the high-water uses and can help to focus water efficiency and conservation of the building's renovation.
+A water balance uncovers the high-water uses and can help to focus water efficiency and conservation design elements of the building.15